Can You Get a Payday Loan in Chapter 13 Bankruptcy?

 I Took a Payday Loan in Bankruptcy, and I am Unable to Repay It

-So, there are different options available to you.
 It is worth noting that if you choose to refile bankruptcy immediately, the new payday loan will be non-dischargeable.
 Any debt taken within 70-90 days after filing bankruptcy is deemed fraudulent.
 It is fraud because the debtor knew they could not repay the debt but still went ahead and took out a loan.
 Therefore, the debt is considered non-dischargeable, and the lender can file an adversary proceeding to the bankruptcy court objecting to the discharge.

 So, if refiling bankruptcy seems the best option, you will have to wait a few months before refiling.
 A bankruptcy attorney will discuss all these options with you and advise you on the best action to take.